In the Beginning:

 some sections of the Bible are more difficult to understand than others

 Many people struggle with the first 11 chapters in the book of Genesis.
 There are a number of factors that contribute to why this material is so challenging.
 We urge readers not to become discouraged.
 It would be extremely unusual to read the book of Genesis and not to have lingering questions.
 Thinking and praying about these questions is what Bible study is all about.
 Trusting in this process always leads to greater understanding, but clear answers aren’t always immediately forthcoming.
-A familiarity with the early chapters of the book of Genesis, even if much remains mysterious about this part of Scripture, is essential to understanding other sections of the Bible and the foundations of our Christian faith.
+A familiarity with the early chapters in the book of Genesis, even if much remains mysterious about this part of Scripture, is essential to understanding other sections of the Bible and the foundations of our Christian faith.

-Q&A (sort of)—a study leader shares her thoughts
+a study leader shares her thoughts

 The following exchange veers from our standard question-and-answer format, but others may find it helpful.
 It comes from a study leader in a group planning to tackle one of our other studies.